sterpe/mass-effect/README.md

 XP for each mission is also relatively low and taken together only sums to about 1 Level (roughly 1200 XP) so it doesn't seem to be a violation of rule intent to treat it that way.
+- To give an option to do Arrival before the Suicide Mission, where IMO it makes more sense, given the time-critical nature of it, Arrival DLC is considered to be neither an Optional Mission nor a Recruitment Mission but analogous to Freedom's Progress, Horizon, and Collector Vessel missions.
+It does not count in anyway for or against the Recruitment->Optional->Recruitment->Optional->... sequence.

 This rule is meant to limit XP gain and the number of completed loyalty mission prior to the Reaper IFF mission which, essentially, kicks off